estellechoi/cryptozombies-ui/README.md

 # CryptoZombies Interface

 What I learned about using JavaScript API to connect to one of Ethereum nodes from CryptoZombies course.
 Uniswap interface repository helped me a lot to setup!
+Ah, you can find the contracts [here](https://github.com/estellechoi/cryptozombies).

 <br />